SimoMag16/SimProject/README.md

 This program uses the data provided by SmearTans.C to reconstruct the particle tracks in each event and, from these, infer the interaction vertex of each collision.

-Using a loop over impact points in the first layer, the program searches — for each point — a corresponding impact point on the second layer that differs by no more than 0.01 radians in φ (this value can be changed).
+Using a loop over impact points in the first layer, the program searches, for each point, a corresponding impact point on the second layer that differs by no more than 0.01 radians in φ (this value can be changed).
 Once a matching pair is found, a Track object is created.

 Each reconstructed track is then intersected with the beam line to obtain a set of vertex candidates.
 To estimate the Z-coordinate of the interaction vertex, the candidates are filled into a histogram with 128 bins between −20 cm and +20 cm.
 The bin with the highest number of entries (the mode) is identified, and the mean Z value of the candidates in that bin is taken as the reconstructed vertex position.
 If more than one maximum is found, a rebinning with factor 2 is performed.
-If the peak search fails, the event is discarded — as analysis of such cases shows that the vertex candidates are too widely separated.
+If the peak search fails, the event is discarded: an analysis of such cases shows that the vertex candidates are too widely separated.

 The obtained results are saved in a ROOT file.